publiclab/plots2/README.md

 ***

+### Reply-by-email

-### Public Lab now supports reply by email to comment feature.
-For more details regarding it go to [Doc](https://github.com/publiclab/plots2/blob/master/doc/EMAIL.md)
+Public Lab now supports reply by email to comment feature.
+For more details regarding it go to the [email documentation](https://github.com/publiclab/plots2/blob/master/doc/EMAIL.md)

 ***